gavirttt/BertGCN/README.md

-# BertGCN
+# BertGCN - Modern Implementation

-This repo contains code for [BertGCN: Transductive Text Classification by Combining GCN and BERT](https://arxiv.org/abs/2105.05727).
+This is a modernized implementation of BertGCN compatible with Python 3.13+ and supporting the `jcblaise/roberta-tagalog-base` model.

 ## Introduction